aave/aave-ui/README.md

 ## Troubleshooting

-Issue: I cannot connect to the `app.aave.com`
+Issue: I cannot connect to `app.aave.com`

 The aave ui is hosted on ipfs in a decentralized manner.
-`app.aave.com` is just a cname record to the cloudflare ipfs gateway.
+`app.aave.com` just holds a cname record to the cloudflare ipfs gateway.
 You can use [any](https://ipfs.github.io/public-gateway-checker/) public or private ipfs gateway to access the aave ui if for some reason the cloudflare gateway doesn't work for you.

+For ipfs gateways supporting DNSLink (most do) you can simply go to `<your favorite public ipfs gateway>/ipns/app.aave.com`.
-Simply go to `<your favorite public ipfs gateway>/ipns/app.aave.com` instead.
+For ipfs gateways not supporting DNSLink you can go to `<your favorite public ipfs gateway>/ipfs/<hash>`, where the current `hash` can be found in the output of the [build pipeline](https://github.com/aave/aave-ui/actions/workflows/deploy_prod.yml).

 ## License